alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 </script>
 ```

-With my service worker written and the file referenced in the project's root file, I'm ready to deploy this site and see the results.
+With my service worker written and the file referenced in _index.html_, I'm ready to deploy this site and see the results.

-For a simple, reliable deployment for a static site with easy /index.html fallback policies for our static routes, we're going to use Netlify.
+For a simple, reliable SPA deployment with easy /index.html fallback policies for our static routes, we're going to use <a href="https://www.netlify.com/" target="_blank">Netlify</a>.

-_Note: If you're following along, you'll want to create an account on Netlify's site and install their cli tools from npm before continuing._
+_Note: If you're following along, you'll want to_ <a href="https://app.netlify.com/signup" target="_blank">_create an account_</a> _on Netlify's site and_ <a href="https://www.netlify.com/docs/cli/" target="_blank">_install their cli tools_</a> _before continuing._

 The only thing stopping the site from being ready is a simple redirect rule that lets Netlify know how to handle our static routes.
-To accomplish this, we'll write a quick config file that'll live in our static directory that copies into our build:
+To accomplish this, we'll write a quick config file that'll live in our static directory that gets copied into our build:

 ./optimized/src/static/\_redirects: